What about lessons during the COVID-19 pandemic?

 Am I supposed to keep all the lesson recordings I get over time?

-I definitely recommend that you do so.
+We definitely recommend that you do so.
 As you progress with your training you will notice that on certain days your voice isn't doing what it was doing the day before.
-If you keep all your recordings, you'll learn to find an mp3 in your collection that addresses the specific problem you may be having that day.
+If you keep all your recordings, you'll learn to find a lesson in your collection that addresses the specific problem you may be having that day.
 And... listening back to some of your earlier lessons can be quite a boost!!

 Will we work on anything besides technique during my lessons?